On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Some Topics for Discussion

 It is worth noting again that all moment boundedness and fluctuation results stated in this work hold with any $\sfN\geq 1$ and without further assumptions if one replaces the constants $c,c_{n},c_{n}(Q),c_{n}(z,Q)\ldots$ with functions that depend on (and grow with) the time horizon $t\geq0$.

-\section{Bridging the Gap to Nonlinear Ensemble Filtering}
+\subsection{Bridging the Gap to Nonlinear Ensemble Filtering}

 The focus of this article is ensemble filtering in the linear-Gaussian (continuous-time) setting.
-The results surveyed herein portray a rather detailed theory of fluctuation and stability results in that case.
-In practice, the ensemble Kalman filtering methodology is applied in high-dimensional, nonlinear state-space models, e.g. see \cite{evensen03,evensen2009book}.
+The results surveyed herein portray a rather detailed theory of fluctuation and stability/contraction results in that case.
+In practice, the ensemble Kalman filtering methodology is applied in high-dimensional, nonlinear state-space models \cite{evensen03,evensen2009book}.
 The evolution equations for each ensemble member in the case of nonlinear state-space models are given in (\ref{EnKF-sampled-diffusions-nonlinear}).

-In \cite{Yang2016,Taghvaei2016ACC} a novel McKean-Vlasov-type diffusion is studied which has conditional distribution equal to the true Bayesian filter.
-The mean-field approximation of this McKean-Vlasov-type diffusion in \cite{Yang2016,Taghvaei2016ACC} resembles somewhat superficially the particle filters in (\ref{EnKF-sampled-diffusions-nonlinear}).
-However, the analogue of the gain function in (\ref{EnKF-sampled-diffusions-nonlinear}) in the filter of \cite{Yang2016,Taghvaei2016ACC} is derived as the solution of a certain Poisson-type partial differential equation.
+In \cite{CrisanXiong} and in \cite{Yang2016,Taghvaei2016ACC} the novel idea of a McKean-Vlasov-type diffusion which has conditional distribution equal to the true Bayesian filter is studied, see also \cite{Pathiraja2021}.
+The mean-field approximation of this McKean-Vlasov-type diffusion in \cite{Yang2016,Taghvaei2016ACC}, termed the \textit{feedback particle filter}, resembles somewhat superficially the ensemble filters in (\ref{EnKF-sampled-diffusions-nonlinear}).
+However, the analogue of the gain function in (\ref{EnKF-sampled-diffusions-nonlinear}) in the feedback particle filter of \cite{Yang2016,Taghvaei2016ACC} is derived as the solution of a certain Poisson-type partial differential equation.
 In the linear-Gaussian case, the filter of \cite{Yang2016} coincides with the {\tt DEnKF}.